Grad to grad: Graduation gift ideas for every kind of friendship

 Send any one of these gifts on their own—or bundle them together in a BFF graduation care package decorated with pictures of the two of you together.

 - Start a long-distance book club.
 Pick one of your favorite books—you can grab it right off your shelf—and fill it up with your thoughts.
-Use these pastel stickers to add comments and bookmark the best parts.
+Use these stickers to add comments and bookmark the best parts.
 Send it with a note encouraging your BFF to send the book back with comments of their own.

 - Add a picture of you both to a grad photo frame and deliver it with a displayable card to brighten up their living area and remind them of you.